marccanby/LingPhyloSimulator/README.md

 # LingPhyloSimulator

-This is the code belonging to an article under review (Canby et al., 2024).
+This is the code belonging to [Addressing Polymorphism in Linguistic Phylogenetics](https://onlinelibrary.wiley.com/doi/10.1111/1467-968X.12289) (Canby et al., 2024).
 The paper presents a model for linguistic polymorphism (primarily focused on lexical polymorphism); this repo contains the code to simulate character evolution down trees and phylogenetic networks under this model (and can be easily extended to simulate under other models).
 It is based loosely on the simulator used in Barbançon et al., 2013.
 Furthermore, the repo includes commands that can be used to infer the underlying evolutionary trees from the data, as well as simulated trees, networks, and datasets.
 Finally, the repo contains a new Indo-European dataset, extended and corrected from the dataset presented in Ringe et al., 2002.

 There are two steps to the simulator: <b>network generation</b> and <b>character simulation</b>.
 If you just want to simulate down a tree, you may skip the network generation step.
 For an algorithmic description of the simulator, see <code>algorithmic_description.pdf</code>.